Best Road Bikes for Women

 This is most likely the best women’s entry-level road bike that will actually last, and offer heaps of miles.
 Unlike some cheaper bikes at this price level, Tommaso uses only good quality parts and doesn’t cut any corners on the Fascino.
 It’s a great bike to get into road cycling and start training for your first competitive race.

-Cannondale – Topstone 2 AL
+4. Cannondale – Topstone 1

-This female road bike from Cannondale is a tough gravel bike designed for getting off-road and exploring the countryside, hitting some dirt trails, or taking a single track through the mountains.
-The strong alloy frame and thick WTB tires can tackle all kinds of terrain, from broken pavement and cobblestones to loose dirt and rocky country lanes.
+This female road bike from Cannondale is also a tough gravel bike designed for getting off-road and exploring the countryside, hitting some dirt trails, or taking a single track through the mountains.
+The strong alloy frame and thick Vittoria Terreno Zero 38mm tires can tackle all kinds of terrain, from pavement and cobblestones to loose dirt and rocky country lanes.